DOI: 10.7256/2585-7797.2024.1.70073.2

 325

 Table 1.
-The results of counting the letter combinations "an" according to various editions of the Prophecies.
-The cells are shaded in gray, the numbers in which do not look random (see the explanations in the text).
-The amounts shown in square brackets [*] do not include the unnumbered quatrain 6-100 ("warning to critics").
+The results of counting the letter combinations an according to various editions of the Prophecies.
+Numbers that appear to be non-random are in bold (see the explanations in the text).
+The amounts shown in square brackets [*] do not include the unnumbered quatrain 6–100 ("warning to critics").

 Let's discuss the main features of the performed calculation.

-(1) The 353 quatrains of the first edition of the Prophecies (1555) contain 777 letter combinations of "an".
-Given the popularity of the number 7 in Christian symbolism, where it expresses perfection and completeness, it can be confidently argued that the appearance of this number when counting is the result of the author's intention, i.e. Nostradamus really counts the letter combinations "an".
+(1) The 353 quatrains of the first edition of the Prophecies (1555) contain 777 letter combinations of an.
+Given the popularity of the number 7 in Christian symbolism, where it expresses perfection and completeness, it can be confidently argued that the appearance of this number when counting is the result of the author's intention, i.e., Nostradamus counts the letter combinations an.

-(3) There are 888 "an" in the I-IV centuries, and 1111 "an" in the I-V centuries – according to the 1568 edition.
-These numbers seem to be correct for the reason that they continue the logic of the first edition, where the number 777 was used – Nostradamus continues to highlight the correct numbers in a special way.
+(3) There are 888 an in the first to fourth centuries and 1111 an in the I-V centuries—according to the 1568 edition.
+These numbers seem correct because they continue the logic of the first edition, where the number 777 was used.
+Nostradamus continues to highlight the correct numbers in a unique way.
 The "Utrecht" copy (1557) and the edition of the heirs of Benoit Rigaud (1597) somewhat distort these amounts.

-(4) The total number of letter combinations "an" for all quatrains of the I-X centuries in the editions of 1568 and 1597 turns out to be the same and amounts to 2087.
-In the summary count for the editions of 1555, 1557, 1568, the same figure of 2087 arises on the condition that the only unnumbered quatrain 6-100, written in Latin ("warning to critics"), is not taken into account.
-The number 2087 seems correct and remarkable for the reason that when multiplied by two, 4174 is obtained – a number that coincides with the length of the second chronology (4173 years 7 months).
-This corresponds to the mental image that the chronology is counted from the beginning of the quatrains to the end, and then returns to the beginning ("contains its own cycle," as Nostradamus himself notes in its description).
-In other words, it is again possible to assume the use of a modified "wandering" algorithm.
+(4) The total number of letter combinations an for all quatrains of the I–X centuries in the editions of 1568 and 1597 turns out to be the same and amounts to 2087.
+In the summary count for the editions of 1555, 1557, and 1568, the same figure of 2087 arises if the only unnumbered quatrain 6-100, written in Latin ("warning to critics"), is not considered.
+The number 2087 seems correct and remarkable because when multiplied by two, 4174 is obtained—a number that coincides with the length of the second chronology (4173 years 7 months).
+This corresponds to the mental image that the chronology is counted from the beginning of the quatrains to the end and then returns to the beginning ("contains its own cycle," as Nostradamus himself notes in its description).
+In other words, using a modified scytale algorithm is again possible.

-(5) If we consider together the Letter to Cesar and the Quatrains of the I-X centuries, we get 153+2087=2240 "an" (according to the editions of 1568 and 1597).
-If we use the number 155 for the Letter to Cesar, which was discussed above, we get 155+2087=2242 "an".
-Both of these numbers have already appeared in Section 2 when discussing the end date of the "Prophecies".
-The year 2240 RH corresponds to the end of 6000 years of the Jewish calendar, and the year 2242 RH corresponds to the end of 7000 years of the First chronology of Nostradamus.
-Thus, the predictor again shows that the "Prophecies" are calculated for the time interval 1555-2242.
-An interesting consequence is that, apparently, Century VII remains unfinished not because its final 58 quatrains are lost, but in accordance with the author's intention, since otherwise the totals 2087 and 2242 would not have arisen.
+(5) If we consider together the Letter to César and the Quatrains of the I–X centuries, we get 153 + 2,087 = 2,240 an (according to the editions of 1568 and 1597).
+If we use the number 155 for the Letter to César, which was discussed above, we get 155 + 2,087 = 2,242 an.
+Both of these numbers have already appeared in Section 2 when discussing the end date of the Prophecies.
+The year 2240 AD corresponds to the end of 6,000 years of the Jewish calendar, and the year 2242 AD corresponds to the end of 7,000 years of the First chronology of Nostradamus.
+Thus, the predictor again shows that the Prophecies are calculated for interval 1555–2242.
+An interesting consequence is that, apparently, Century VII remains unfinished not because its final 58 quatrains are lost but by the author's intention, as otherwise, the totals 2,087 and 2,242 would not have arisen.

-(6) The unnumbered quatrain 6-100, written in Latin ("warning to ignorant critics"), is present in the "Utrecht" copy and subsequent editions, while in the "Moscow" and "Budapest" copies of the 1557 edition, the VI century ends with the 99th quatrain.
-Thus, in any case, the quatrain 6-100 stands out from the rest of the quatrains.
-Maybe this is an accident, but the number of letter combinations "an" equal to 1328, corresponding to this quatrain in the 1568 edition, is associated with 1328, is the date of the ascension to the French throne of Philip VI the Fortunate, the first king of France from the Valois dynasty.
-Although this meaning does not agree much with the features of the cipher discussed above, it is not necessary to exclude the symbolic meaning of the resulting number.
-Probably, by analogy with the numbers 888 and 1111, Nostradamus uses it as a recognizable "mark" confirming the correctness of counting the letter combinations "an".
+(6) The unnumbered quatrain 6–100, written in Latin ("warning to ignorant critics"), is present in the "Utrecht" copy and subsequent editions, while in the "Moscow" and "Budapest" copies of the 1557 edition, the VI century ends with the 99th quatrain.
+Thus, in any case, the quatrain 6-100 stands out from the rest.
+Maybe this is an accident, but the number of letter combinations an equal to 1328, corresponding to this quatrain in the 1568 edition, is associated with 1328, is the date of the ascension to the French throne of Philip VI the Fortunate, the first king of France from the Valois dynasty.
+Although this meaning does not agree much with the features of the cipher discussed above, it is unnecessary to exclude the resulting number's symbolic meaning.
+Probably, by analogy with the numbers 888 and 1111, Nostradamus uses it as a recognizable "mark," confirming the correctness of counting the letter combinations an.

-(7) The calculation made according to the 1597 edition is noteworthy in that despite the many corrected typos of previous editions, as well as the appearance of new typos, the total numbers 2087 and 2240 coincide with the 1568 edition.
-It is amazing how Nostradamus managed to achieve such an accurate calculation of the amount in the publication published 30 years after his death (despite the fact that individual differences in the positions of the letter combinations "an" that interest us number in the dozens).
+(7) The calculation made according to the 1597 edition is noteworthy in that despite the many corrected typos of previous editions and the appearance of new typos, the total numbers 2087 and 2240 coincide with the 1568 edition.
+It is impressive how Nostradamus achieved such an accurate calculation of the amount in the publication published 30 years after his death (despite the differences in the positions of the letter combinations an that interest us number in the dozens).
 Perhaps the publisher Benoit Rigaud and his heirs were privy to some of the secrets of Nostradamus?

 5. Conclusions.

-(ii) The correct sequence of quatrains and their corresponding dates are apparently encrypted.
+(ii) The correct sequence of quatrains and their corresponding dates are encrypted.
 The proposed date encryption method is classified as a modified "scytale" algorithm using a key sequence of numbers instead of a single number.
-The starting point (phase of the cyclic process) in this cipher is 1606, and the key sequence is set by pseudo-biblical chronologies from the epistle to King Henry II.
+This cipher's starting point (phase of the cyclic process) is 1606, and the key sequence is set by pseudo-biblical chronologies from the epistle to King Henry II.

-(iiii) Further development of the proposed approach should make it possible to restore the correct order of quatrains and their corresponding real-time dates, which means to understand Nostradamus' ideas about the distant future more deeply.
+(iv) Further development of the proposed approach should make it possible to restore the correct order of quatrains and their corresponding real-time dates, which means understanding Nostradamus' ideas about the distant future more deeply.

 Application.
 Chronologies given in the epistle to King Henry II.